Deji287/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Script to print hello world
+Added script to print Hello World
-Added a confused smiley
+Added a script to display a confused smiley
+Added a script to display /etc/passwd